illinois-ceesd/summer-reu-2021/6-verval.md

     | Testing that an object model completely enumerates possible cases | __________ |
     | Fuzzing a system to determine behavior | __________ |

-The following two exercises are from a CFD class I ran a few years ago.
+The following two exercises are from a CFD class I ran a few years ago, ME 498CF.
 They don't directly work in MIRGE-Com, but use them as inspiration for thinking about how to carry out V&V in MIRGE-Com.

 2. The order of grid (spatial) convergence involves the behavior of the discretization error term ε with regards to the grid spacing $\Delta x$,